mahesh-panchal/nextflow-novice/_episodes/02-language.md

 ---
-title: "Nextflow foundation"
+title: "The Nextflow Language"
-teaching: 30
+teaching: 40
-exercises: 0
+exercises: 20
 questions:
+- "What language is nextflow written in?"
-- "How to I write a nextflow script"
+- "How to I write a nextflow script?"
-- "How can I run a nextflow script"
+- "How can I run a nextflow script?"
 objectives:
+- "Explain Groovy syntax"
-- "Write a simple nextflow workflow"
+- "Write a simple Nextflow workflow"
-- "Run a simple nextflow workflow"
+- "Run a simple Nextflow workflow"
 keypoints:
-- FIXME
+- "Nextflow is written in the Groovy computer language."
+- "Channels and Processes are the fundamental data structures of Nextflow."
+- "A workflow script is run using `nextflow run <script.nf>`."
 ---

 # Nextflow foundation